 Greg Ganssle has been thinking about the intersection of Christian faith and contemporary scholarship for over thirty years.
 He began as an undergraduate by skipping his classes and reading C.S.
 Lewis.
 After graduating from the University of Maryland in 1978, he worked in campus ministry on a variety of campuses.
 Hundreds of conversations with students from a wide variety of religious and philosophical perspectives drove him to a sustained self-study program.
 Eventually it occurred to him that he was reading philosophy.
 Since he had escaped college without taking a philosophy course, he decided to begin with Philosophy 101 at the age of 25.
 Within weeks he was hooked.
-Continuing to juggle his full time campus ministry responsibilities, he earned a Masters of Arts in philosophy from the University of Rhode Island (1990).
-He then went full time and earned his Ph.D. from Syracuse University (1995), where his dissertation on God's relation to time won a Syracuse University Dissertation Award.
+Continuing to juggle his full time campus ministry responsibilities, he earned a Master of Arts in Philosophy from the University of Rhode Island in 1990.
+He then went full time and earned his doctorate in philosophy from Syracuse University in 1995, where his dissertation on God's relation to time won a Syracuse University Dissertation Award.
 In addition to publishing nearly three dozen articles, chapters and reviews, Greg has edited two books, God and Time: Four Views (IVP, 2001) and God and Time: Essays on the Divine Nature (Oxford, 2002 – with David M. Woodruff).
-Greg is also the author of Thinking about God: First Steps in Philosophy (IVP, 2004) and A Reasonable God: Engaging the New Face of Atheism (Baylor University Press, 2009).
-Greg was part-time lecturer in the philosophy department at Yale for nine years, and a senior fellow at the Rivendell Institute at Yale.
-Greg's research interests lie in contemporary Philosophy of Religion and History of Philosophy.
+Greg is also the author of Our Deepest Desires: How the Christian Story Fulfills Human Aspirations (IVP, 2017), Thinking about God: First Steps in Philosophy (IVP, 2004) and A Reasonable God: Engaging the New Face of Atheism (Baylor University Press, 2009).
+Greg was part-time lecturer in the philosophy department at Yale for nine years and a senior fellow at the Rivendell Institute at Yale.
+Greg's research interests lie in contemporary philosophy of religion and history of philosophy.
 Greg has been married to Jeanie since 1985.
 They have three children, none of whom are philosophers.
 Although happily married, Greg has a secret crush on Jane Austen.

-Dr. Geivett's interests range over the philosophy of religion, philosophical theology, epistemology, and the history of modern philosophy.
+R. Douglas Geivett's interests range over the philosophy of religion, philosophical theology, epistemology and the history of modern philosophy.
 He is the author of Evil and the Evidence for God and co-editor of Contemporary Perspectives on Religious Epistemology and In Defense of Miracles: A Comprehensive Case for God's Action in History.
-Dr. Geivett has contributed chapters to God Matters: Readings in the Philosophy of Religion; God Under Fire; The Rationality of Theism; and Does God Exist?
+Geivett has contributed chapters to God Matters: Readings in the Philosophy of Religion; God Under Fire; The Rationality of Theism; and Does God Exist?
 The Craig-Flew Debate.
-Dr. Geivett is the former president of the Evangelical Philosophical Society.
-In the past, Dr. Geivett has served as minister to college students at churches in the Pacific Northwest and in Southern California and continues to speak in churches and on university campuses on subjects related to apologetics and the Christian life.
+Geivett is the former president of the Evangelical Philosophical Society.
+In the past, Geivett has served as minister to college students at churches in the Pacific Northwest and in Southern California and continues to speak in churches and on university campuses on subjects related to apologetics and the Christian life.

-Dr. Hazen is the editor of the philosophy journal, Philosophia Christi.
-He is also the author of the monograph The Village Enlightenment in America, the acclaimed apologetics novel Five Sacred Crossings, and dozens of articles and chapters in various books and journals.
-He is a recipient of the Fischer Award, the highest faculty honor at Biola and has lectured across North America and Europe on key apologetics topics—including lectures on Capitol Hill and in the White House.
-He is a popular church and conference speaker and former co-host of a national radio talk program.
+Craig is the editor of Philosophia Christi, a philosophy journal.
+He is also the author of the monograph The Village Enlightenment in America; the acclaimed apologetics novel Five Sacred Crossings; and dozens of articles and chapters in various books and journals.
+He is a recipient of the Fischer Award, the highest faculty honor at Biola, and has lectured across North America and Europe on key apologetics topics, including lectures on Capitol Hill and in the White House.
+He is a popular church and conference speaker and a former co-host of a national radio talk program.